Restaurants cafes and other food and drink outlets open daytime in Ramadan UAE

 - Large high end 4 or 5 star hotels in Dubai and Abu Dhabi will usually have daytime dine-in facilities and room service, some hotel pool areas might also allow food and drink (but no alcohol during the day).

 - Larger shopping malls in Dubai might have takeaway facilities from food court restaurants and other cafes but few, if any, will have dine-in facilities open during the day.
-Mall of the Emirates at the Ski Dubai end, and The Dubai Mall Food Court are a couple with dine-in areas that we know of.
+Mall of the Emirates at the Ski Dubai end, and The Dubai Mall Food Court (in 2011, not in 2012 or 2013) are a couple with dine-in areas that we know of.